Home » Blog » Asia » Vietnam Travel Guide » Where to Stay in Hanoi: Insider Guide to BEST Areas + Hotels

 Hanoi Delight Hotel is conveniently located just a 5-minute drive from Hanoi's Old Quarter and Hoan Kiem Lake.
 The traditionally furnished rooms offer free WiFi access, and the hotel features a restaurant and amenities such as airport shuttle services and a 24-hour front desk for assistance with travel arrangements.

-4. Best Place To Stay In Hanoi For Families: Truc Bach
+4. Where to Stay in Hanoi for Families: Truc Bach

 My recommendation for a luxurious place to stay around here is the Pan Pacific Hotel.
 It deserves to be considered as one of the best hotels in Hanoi, offering you not only top-notch accommodation but also extremely tasty food.